dbilanoski/100-days-of-code/round4_log.md

 > I will learn and code for at least an hour every day for the next 100 days.

 ### Broad Goals
-1. Social and public presence
+1. Social aspect, public presence and old code
 - Do the Github profile personal page
 - Fix whatodoo tabs on Chrome store to be available
 - Fix formalize it to use current model and gives more precise error